jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Tracking IS1 elemments

 To check whether we could confirm the transposition of IS1 elements from pOXA-48 into other regions of the genomes, we studied if there were more identical copies of these in other regions of the genome.
-To do so, we performed the steps specified in *link_to_script* and determined those strains in which we could track the transposition (i.e. those in which the BLAST hits only showed 100% of identity and length for the pOXA-48 copies).
+To do so, we performed the steps specified in /WGS_analysis_EE/tracking_IS1.sh and determined those strains in which we could track the transposition (i.e. those in which the BLAST hits only showed 100% of identity and length for the pOXA-48 copies).

 #### Long-read analysis